 I added this page for myself.
 I've redesigned my site a few times over the years and I now wish I had kept the templates to tell myself on how my skills have grown over the years.
 These screenshots below are taken from archive.org.

 For 2007, this was a pretty cool design.
 I was getting into CSS and this was my first attempt at a unified CSS file and updating content through a CMS.
 I built the CMS from scratch and all content, navigation, header, footer, and everything else was managed through the system.
+This was called Shapla CMS.
+I built a system to manage my own sites while I was working at Basement Systems.

 This site was done in Frames.
 Maybe that's why the screen shot didn't do a good job capturing all the content and design elements.
 This functioned well though.
 Frames were a big thing back then because you can keep all navigational items, header footer same across the platrom with one file.